The Tao is constant in non-action

 My work is about getting into the right space, stopping time, not being who I’m not… and instead witnessing who I am or might be… then, nurtured by presence in the ‘right space of non-doing’, intuitive, conscious creating can occur.

 I’ve recently been considering how Mindfulness and creative activity can help calm the autistic brain and improve the quality of life for autistic people.
-I’m also very interested in Autism (literally meaning ‘Self’) in different cultural contexts and the Sufic concept of the ‘Universal Man’.
-There have been some new discoveries in the field of neuroscience to do with increasing mental clarity, intuition and creativity through the practice of meditation… I have questions about quantum field theory, the ‘zero point field’ in relation to Advaita Vedanta (non-dualism) and the ‘self’.
+I’m also very interested in Autism in different cultural, spiritual contexts and the Sufi concept of the ‘Universal Man’.
+There have been some new discoveries in the field of neuroscience to do with increasing mental clarity, intuition and creativity through the practice of meditation… I’m interested in societies, communities, different models of disability, organisations, dialogue, social ethics, autoethnography, quantum field theory, the ‘zero point field’, Advaita Vedanta (non-dualism) and the nature of consciousness.

 I’ve been recording life since I was a child with a cassette recorder, then producing diaries and films and dabbling with concepts of recording and performance in music and in painting and live art at university, writing about it until I could write no more.
 As the fever of studying occurrences came to a head, the empirical mind was almost drained of life as the great irony took hold.
 Living this way one merely gets superficially wrapped in the fleeting moments one is always trying to catch.
 Every occurrence, from the sub-molecular mental to the vast movements of the cosmos, are somehow time-laden and thus already doomed, within time.
 Here lies the crux of this writing / creating matter; sand through fingers… spirit and matter… ink still wet.
 We live and die as the book and the author, created and creator.
 “Like a goat’s hair brush in the painter’s hand..” – Rumi